imageio/imageio/docs/classes.rst

   *Inherits from object*

-  The format manager keeps track of the registered formats and can be used to list all formats and to get the documentation of all supported formats.
-For most users, the most usefull method of this objec is probably its help() method.
+  The format manager keeps track of the registered formats.

   This object supports getting a format object using indexing (by format name or extension).
 When used as an iterator, this object yields all format objects.

-  There is exactly one FormatManager object in imageio: imageio.formats.
+  There is exactly one FormatManager object in imageio: ``imageio.formats``.

+  See also :ref:`imageio.help<insertdocs-imageio-help>`.

   *METHODS*